enebular/docs/en/InfoMotion/InfoMotionTool.md

 Stying for the InfoMotion.

 #### plugin.js

 This file contains the main logic for the InfoMotion.
 D3.js is globally installed by default.
-See here for full [API Reference](/en/InfoMotion/APIReference)
+See [API Reference](/en/InfoMotion/APIReference) for more details.

 #### plugin.json

-The plugin.json is created to give a preview of what the InfoMotion visualizes.
+The plugin.json is created to supply the InfoMotion with sample data to preview the visualization.
 `sampleSettings` is a defualt setting to the InfoMotion.
-`sampleData` is a data set that can be passed through the InfoMotion for preview.
+`sampleData` is a data set that's passed to InfoMotion to visualize.

 ```
 {